dsoldo/auth0_farm/README.md

 npm start
 ```

+For each API

 The API will be served at `http://localhost:${PORT}`.

-The idea is to show example using Auth0 how to communicate between multiple APIs
+The idea is to show example how to use JWT_TOKEN (Auth0) and to communicate between multiple APIs

 ## EXAMPLE